Skip to content

 • whoami says you’re not signed in — run clonit login again.
 Interactive sessions expire and can be cleared with clonit logout.

-• CI job fails to authenticate — make sure cloud.api_key (or CLONIT_CLOUD__API_KEY) is set in that environment.
+• CI job fails to authenticate — make sure cloud.api_key (or CLONIT_CLOUD_API_KEY) is set in that environment.
 Do not rely on an interactive clonit login session inside automation.

 • Registration says the agent already exists — that’s fine; the agent is already known to the cloud.
 Use clonit cloud register --force only if you intend to re-register it.